tiprankstipranks

 Corporate Activity and Growth - Risk 1

-We are subject to uncertainties relating to future expansion plans, including our ability to identify suitable acquisition candidates or new theatre site locations, and to obtain financing for such activities on favorable terms or at all.
+We are subject to uncertainties relating to future expansion plans, including our ability to identify suitable acquisition candidates or new theater site locations, and to obtain financing for such activities on favorable terms or at all.

 Production